xarantolus/action-autoland/README.md

 ### How it works:
 1. You or someone else creates a pull request on your own repository
 2. Include the text `autoland after other/repo#12` in the pull request text or just add it as a comment
+3. The bot will comment a status report on your PR to show you which conditions are met and which it is waiting for
-3. Some time after the referenced pull request is merged, autoland will merge your PR if all other status checks are successful (or were skipped/neutral)
+4. Some time after the referenced pull request is merged, autoland will merge your PR if all other status checks are successful (or were skipped/neutral)

 ### Setup & Configuration
 **WARNING**: This is not yet ready for general use, except if you want to test.
 Adding this action to your repository could allow an attacker to merge their own PR, which is a security risk.